 In 1991 Fr.
 Denis took a sabbatical and studied Spirituality and Spiritual Direction and Counselling at Fordham University, New York City, USA.
 He graduated with a master’s degree in 1993 and returned to Pakistan in 1994 during very troubled times.
 He supervised the running of a language school in the mountain town of Murree during the summer of 1995 and returned to the parish of Matli that same winter.
 Bonded labour was outlawed and the parish were heavily involved in the rehabilitation of freed bonded workers and their families who had been exploited and mistreated whilst in illegal employment.
 In September 1998 the Christian village of Mariamabad, on parish property was attacked in an attempt to enslave the people.
 Denis was badly wounded and hospitalised for some time.
 Upon returning to the parish after a slow recovery, Denis spent less time visiting remote villages and dedicated much of his time to leading religious retreats and counselling religious people around the country.

 In the summer of 2002 Denis was appointed to the British region to support mission promotion and awareness and moved to the Solihull residence.
 Having an interest in IT and communications, Denis built the society’s first website in 2003.
 A year later in 2004, Denis was elected Regional Director of the Columbans in Britain.
 Serving two terms as Director he stepped down in 2010 and continued working to promote mission around the region.
-Denis is now in his second three year term as Vice-Director.
-Besides helping to coordinate the Columban Society in Britain along with Fr.
-Peter Hughes, he remains an active member of the Mission Awareness team.
+Denis finished his second three year term as Vice-Director in November 2021.